NNNaix/web-fullstack-boilerplate/README.md

 - [Acknowledgments](#acknowledgement)
 - [Compatibility](#compatibility)

-## 🚀 feature <a name = "feature"></a>
+## 🚀 Feature <a name = "feature"></a>

 A professional react boilerplate.

 1. Support react hooks & HMR.
 2. All executable files use typescript.
 3. Powerful custom development environment.
-4. Support lint & test & code inspection & automatic style unification based on git hooks
+4. Support lint & test & code inspection & automatic style unification based on git hooks.
-5. Out-of-the-box business packaging
+5. Out-of-the-box business packaging.
-   1. component based on antd
+   1. component based on antd.
-   2. server based on express
+   2. server based on express.
-   3. state store based on mobx-state-tree,
+   3. state store based on mobx-state-tree.
 6. support multiple environment toml type config.

 More new features are on the way...